alexander-ar/knowledge_retrieval_LLM_chatbot_Streamlit_app/README.md

-# streamlit_LLM_document_QA_app
+# Chat with your document application with Streamlit
-LLM question answering application based on the contents of the uploaded document built with Streamlit
+LLM question answering RAG application based on the contents of the uploaded document built with Streamlit